vert-x3/vertx-web-site/README.md

 ## Publishing

-Run `mvn site-deploy` to publish the site to your GitHub account.
-Configure the correct URL to your repository in the `pom.xml` file.
+Run `./deploy.sh` to publish the site.

 ## Update contributors